Aeilko/Advent-of-Code-2021/README.md

 # Advent of Code 2021

-Solutions for Advent of Code 2021, python version.
+Solutions for Advent of Code 2021, GO version.

 https://adventofcode.com/2021